Harrison, New Jersey: Harrison Waterfront Development Plan

 The Harrison Waterfront Redevelopment Plan invited developers to submit plans that capitalize on the presence of the Harrison PATH Station and the Passaic River within a 275 acre area that covers 35% of the whole town.
 The Plan seeks to unite the developers' proposals with a design theme that includes motifs from Harrison's industrial, cultural, and environmental history as a means of fostering a new identity for Harrison that provides a variety of mixed-use, transit-oriented, pedestrian-scale development that will make Harrison a regional destination.

-Red Bull Arena
+Sports Illustrated Stadium

-Harrison is the location of the Red Bull Arena soccer stadium, home of the New York Red Bulls of Major League Soccer.
-After years of construction delays, the arena opened on March 20, 2010, with an exhibition game against the Brazilian club Santos FC.
+Harrison is the location of Sports Illustrated Stadium, home of the New York Red Bulls of Major League Soccer and Gotham FC of the National Women's Soccer League.
+After years of construction delays, the stadium opened on March 20, 2010, with an exhibition game against the Brazilian club Santos FC.
 The soccer-specific stadium (SSS) was constructed at a cost of $200 million and has a capacity of approximately 25,000, with a natural grass field, featuring a full wavy translucent European-style roof that covers all of the seats in the stadium but not the field.
-The stadium sits alongside the Passaic River with a view of the Newark skyline, and is accessible via public transportation at the PATH train station in Harrison.
-The stadium is owned and operated by Red Bull GmbH.
+The stadium sits alongside the Passaic River with a view of the New York and Newark skyline, and is accessible via public transportation at the PATH train station in Harrison.